 Events causing write uncertainty are common

 It is important to understand the transaction model in Aerospike before we describe a solution.
-Aerospike was designed for speed@scale, with the goal of keeping most common operations simple and predictably fast, and deferring complexity to applications for less common scenarios.
+Aerospike was designed for [email protected], with the goal of keeping most common operations simple and predictably fast, and deferring complexity to applications for less common scenarios.

 Transactions in Aerospike span a single request and a single record.
 The API does not support a notion of a transaction id or a way to query a transaction status.
 Therefore, the application must devise its way to query a transaction status.